-I have always said I would be honest in my answers when my children ask me questions, and so, when Bria asked me about the verity of the Tooth Fairy, I gave it to her straight.
+I have always said I would be honest in my answers when my children ask me questions, and so, when my oldest daughter asked me about the verity of the Tooth Fairy, I gave it to her straight.
 I was relieved when she added that Santa must still be real, though, because “there is no way that you and Dad would ever buy me all the stuff he does!”
 However, just the fact that she added that made me realize that for a second, she faltered in her belief of Santa Claus.
 Which is fine.
 Eventually, a kid has to grow up and know that the man in the red suit isn’t really the one bringing all the gifts.

 I don’t really remember how or when I found out about Santa.
 I feel like I moved seamlessly from staying up as late as I could with my brothers in the hopes of perhaps hearing sleigh-bells in the sky to helping my mother fill stockings.
 I wasn’t traumatized.
 My faith wasn’t shaken.
 I understood that Santa is part of childhood, part of the magic and wonder of the season.
 And I have absolutely loved playing Santa for my own daughters…to find out exactly what is at the top of their list and doing all I can to get it for them (fortunately, it’s never been anything too crazy!).

 But my oldest is 10 now.
 While she still believes, I think this may be the last year she does.
 And when she questions it, I will tell the truth, just like I told my 5-year-old the truth when she asked me if she actually sat on the real Santa’s lap the other day.
 I will also give her this letter (which I don’t take credit for at all, but I did alter here and there to suit our family and beliefs):